 Fact check: Is marijuana 'infinitely worse' than tobacco?

-Smoking marijuana on Parliament Hill in Ottawa, on April 20, 2010.
+A man is seen smoking marijuana on Parliament Hill in Ottawa, on April 20, 2010.
 (Pawel Dwulit / THE CANADIAN PRESS)

 OTTAWA -- "Tobacco is a product that does a lot of damage.
 Marijuana is infinitely worse and it's something that we do not want to encourage." -- Conservative Leader Stephen Harper.